-Corporate, asset-backed and non-agency mortgage securities must be rated investment grade.
+Non-U.S. Treasury-issued securities must be rated investment grade.
 The investment grade rating is defined as the median rating of the following three rating agencies: Standard & Poor's, Moody's, and Fitch.
 Asset-backed and non-agency mortgage securities may be purchased if only rated by one of these agencies if they are rated AAA.
 Corporate bonds may be purchased if rated by two of these agencies.